UNESCO removes Belgian carnival from heritage list due to anti-Semitic float | DW | 14.12.2019

 Jewish groups described the float as anti-Semitic and the European Union also condemned the parade, saying it was reminiscent of the kind of caricatures disseminated in Nazi Germany during the 1930s.

-The carnival occurs ahead of Ash Wednesday in the northern Belgian town and earlier this month its mayor said city officials no longer wanted the UNESCO designation.
+The carnival occurs ahead of Ash Wednesday in the northern Belgian town and earlier this month the mayor said city officials no longer wanted the UNESCO designation.

 Christoph D'Haese defended the parade as being humorous.